adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-your-second-liveview-en_US.md

 ## The `<.link>` component

 This is the first time in this course that you've seen an HTML tag that starts with `.`.
-These tags are known as components, we will talk about them in detail in the future.
+These tags are known as components; we will talk about them in detail in the future.

 The important thing about the [`.link`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#link/1) component is that it is specialized in providing navigation between pages on your Phoenix website.
-Using the `navigate={...}` attribute, Phoenix can make an optimized transition between two LiveViews whenever possible so always prefer this component instead of using the `<a>` HTML tag.
+Using the `navigate={...}` attribute, Phoenix can make an optimized transition between two LiveViews whenever possible, so always prefer this component instead of using the `<a>` HTML tag.

 ## Verified Phoenix Routes

-In Phoenix projects whenever you want to write a route you could very well use a string like "/path/to/page".
+In Phoenix projects, whenever you want to write a route you could very well use a string like "/path/to/page".
 What if this route doesn't exist?
 We would only know when we click this link and see the issue.

-To avoid surprises with routes that don't exist Phoenix comes with a feature called Verified Routes in which you use the `sigil_p` in the format `~p"/path/to/page/"` and Phoenix will warn you if there are using routes that doesn't exist.
+To avoid surprises with routes that don't exist, Phoenix comes with a feature called Verified Routes in which you use the `sigil_p` in the format `~p"/path/to/page/"` and Phoenix will warn you if you are using routes that don't exist.

 ## Recap!